VNG-Realisatie/nlx/docs/docs/use-nlx/new-releases.md

 ## Deprecation policy

 We try to minimize the effort for administrators to keep up with new NLX versions.
-Therefore we follow a deprecation policy for external interfaces of the NLX system.
-When we are not able to make the change in a backwards-compatible manner, we release a new version of the config structure or API and we keep supporting the old version for at least:
+When we are not able to make the change in a backward-compatible manner, there is no other option than to upgrade to the new version.
+During the sprint reviews, stakeholders will be informed about upcoming changes and are encouraged to collaborate with the scrum team to maximize value addition.

-- Stable: 6 months or 4 minor releases (whichever is longer)
-- Beta: 3 months or 2 minor release (whichever is longer)
-- Alpha: 0 releases

-In this way administrators are able to gracefuly adopt new config structures and API's.
-To be informed about deprecated API's, please subscribe to our mailinglist by sending a message to [support@nlx.io](mailto:support@nlx.io).
+If you want to attend the sprint reviews, please send a message to [support@nlx.io](mailto:support@nlx.io).